nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 ---
 layout: post
-title: What makes a good or bad test?
+title: What makes a bad test?
 subtitle: Identifiying smells in your tests
 tags:
   - tests